 “Are you guys bored?
 Nothing better to do than to chase away the last few customers you have?
 No wonder this place is dead”.
-With that I headed down the corridor and towards my car, Officer Norman keeping stride with me for most of the way.
+With that, I headed down the corridor and towards my car, Officer Norman keeping stride with me for most of the way.
 I told him to stop following, left the property and was absolutely furious at how this morning had turned out.

 It’s really a shame that some of our fondest memories of Vegas are being chipped away by bad attitudes, poor business choices and a disregard for the courteous service that put Vegas on the map.
 No longer are tourists welcomed as guests, but treated more “like walking wallets” (as a colleague so eloquently stated recently)…and annoyances that have to be dealt with for a paycheck.

-TSA agents (of which McCarran Airport has the surliest and rudest I’ve ever encountered) and security teams in particular need to be held accountable for their behavior.
+TSA agents (of which McCarran Airport has the surliest and rudest I’ve ever encountered) and security teams, in particular, need to be held accountable for their behavior.
 Rarely are terrorists actually stopped at airport security checkpoints, but hundred of thousands of dollars worth of our personal belongings disappear from our luggage annually.

 Las Vegas probably has more security cameras and facial-recognition software than any other place in the nation, yet there seems to be little rhyme or reason as to how it’s utilized.
 Roeben and I get hounded for snapping smartphone pictures around casino grounds, but a madman can hoard a stockpile of guns and assault rifles in a 32nd-floor suite and pull off the largest massacre in modern American history.
 Vegas has become like the S.S.
 Poseidon….upside-down and sinking fast.

 We’re in the midst of a well-documented decline in tourism here.
-Shows, restaurants, attractions and entire hotels have been shuttered, all due to the failure of today’s business model and a complete lack of sensible decision-making.
+Shows, restaurants, attractions, massive nightclubs and entire hotels have been shuttered, all due to the failure of today’s business model and a complete lack of sensible decision-making.
 It’s time that we as human beings open our eyes, step outside of the characters we play on the time clock and guide ourselves with simple common sense.
 Carrying out stupid or harmful acts just “because my boss told me to” isn’t acceptable anymore.